Frequently Asked Questions

 As far as I’m concerned, there’s no such thing as "falling behind."
 Art doesn’t unfold on a timetable, so there will be absolutely zero pressure to rush or force things in this class.
-You'll have access to all the lessons for one full year after the course ends, so you can repeat them as many times as you like.
+You'll have access to all the lessons for three full years after the course ends, so you can repeat them as many times as you like.

 What kind of camera do I need?

 All cameras are welcome!
 You don’t need anything fancy to take this course.
 In fact, the simpler, the better!
 DSLRs, point-and-shoots, camera phones, pinhole cameras made from oatmeal boxes – I have a strict equipment nondiscrimination policy.
 If it makes you happy to shoot with it, you've got the right gear for this class.

 Tell me honestly: How good do I need to be for this?